A few details about the development of SkyMap Online

-Jun 2009 – I’ve started to create a small planetarium software (Windows .NET client application) – I’ve never really released it due to various factors
+• Jun 2009 – I’ve started to create Spica application - a planetarium software (Windows .NET client application) – I’ve never really released it due to various factors

 - The original porting of my application (and stripping down the client specific features)